Heartfelt Death Anniversary Quotes to Remember and Honor Loved Ones

 “Gone but not forgotten, your light remains a guiding star in my life.”

-Quotes for Anyone Special
+For Anyone Special

 “You may be gone from my sight, but you’ll never be gone from my heart.”